Structuring the curriculum

 • How to develop an outstanding music provision

-Understand what the government expects of you as part of its national plan for music education.
-Know what you should do to create a music development plan, and how to work with your music hub and improve your music curriculum.
+Understand what the government expects of you from its national plan for music education.
+Find help to create a music development plan and see how to work with your music hub.
+Plus find resources to boost your curriculum and wider music provision.

 • How to embed sustainability into your curriculum: case study

-Corbridge Middle School is on a journey to embed sustainability throughout its curriculum and promotes a focus on the environment across its school.
+Corbridge Middle School's goal was to embed sustainability throughout its curriculum and promote a focus on the environment across its school.
 See how the leaders there did it and find resources to learn how you can make this happen too.

 • How to promote British values across your school

-Get tips on how best to incorporate British values into your school, both through the curriculum and holistically through your wider culture, vision and ethos.
+Get tips on how best to embed British values into your school and find out how Ofsted inspects this.
 Download our list of questions to help you review your current approach.

 February is LGBT+ History Month.
-Use these assembly resources to help you talk to your pupils about the experiences of people who are LGBTQ+, and to support your relationships and sex education (RSE) curriculum.
+Use these ideas and resources to help you talk to your pupils about the experiences of people who are LGBTQ+, highlight their contributions to culture and society, and make sure your curriculum and school is inclusive all year round.

 • PE teaching hours: guidance and examples

 It's up to you how many hours of PE your school teaches each week.
-Find out how many hours the DfE's healthy schools rating scheme recommends, and take a look at how much PE other schools teach.
+Find out what the DfE recommends, and take a look at how many hours of PE other schools teach.

 • Requests to withdraw a pupil from RE

-Parents can choose to withdraw their children from religious education (RE) lessons.
+Parents and carers can choose to withdraw their child from religious education (RE) lessons.
 Find out what you're required to do if this happens, and how this may affect school trips to places of worship.

 • Whole-school curriculum audit

-Use our audit tool to help you look at the big picture when it comes to your curriculum, so you can make sure you’re offering your pupils a broad and balanced education.
+Use our audit to help you look at the big picture when it comes to your curriculum, so you can make sure you’re offering all your pupils a broad and balanced education.

 • Withdrawing pupils from subjects

-Find out which subjects parents can withdraw their children from and how these rules apply to maintained schools, academies and independent schools.
+Find out which subjects parents/carers can withdraw their child from and how these rules apply to maintained schools, academies and independent schools.
 Plus, get advice on disapplying pupils from the National Curriculum.